63a16d97ea4816a7f854483da5031469/Issues-solution/IOS build issues/CheckUDIDContainedByIPA.md

 ##Is there a way to see what UDID are included in a build?

-We used crashlytics to build and release a new version to testers, but one user reported that he cannot install the app.
+We used crashlytics to build and release a new version to testers, but one user reported that he could not be able to install the app.

 He said when he was trying to install the app:
 The crashlytics said: the developer needs to add this device's UDID to a build.